 no comments

 If You've Looked at a Reverse Mortgage in the Past, You May Want to Look Again!
-If you have ever investigated a reverse mortgage or have thought about it, especially in the past 24 months and didn't think the numbers worked for your needs, it may be time to check again.
-The reason we say this is because one of the main factors that determines how much money you will receive in your reverse mortgage is the interest rate.
-Since HUD changed the Floor Rate on the program, borrowers had...
+If you have ever investigated a reverse mortgage or have thought about it, especially in the past 24 months, and didn't think the numbers worked for your needs, it may be time to check again.
+We say this because one of the main factors determining how much money you will receive in your reverse mortgage is the interest rate.
+Since HUD changed the Floor Rate on the program, borrowers have received less money as...
 Read Full Article

 8 comments